VAANYA-SHARMA/Advanced-Physical-Design-using-OPENLANE-Sky-130/README.md

 #### Need for characterization.

-Let us see an IC design that every design needs to go through if it wants to be implemented on a chip.
+Let us see an IC design flow that every design needs to go through if it wants to be implemented on a chip.

-1st step - LOGIC SYNTHESIS,
+1st step - LOGIC SYNTHESIS.
+If you have a functionality that is written in a RTL format, the process of converting it into